PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 > Comparison destroys character.

-Stop comparing yourself to people who started ten years ago before you.
-Focus own your joureny.
+Stop comparing yourself to people who started 10 years ago before you.
+Focus on your own journey.

-There's nothing wrong with drawing inspiration from the lives of others who have achieved success in their lives.
+There's nothing wrong with drawing inspiration from the lives of others who have become successful in their lives.
 But don't obsess on why they're performing better or possessing something you don't.

-You may learn a lot from the choices they made and the actions they took to get to that point in their lives Focus on improving yourself and becoming better.
+You may learn a lot from the choices they made and the actions they took to get to that point in their lives.
+But let the focus be on improving yourself and becoming better.

 Progress, not comparison, brings happiness.

 ## Arguing with others

-Before you start arguing with someone, consider whether or not they are cognitively mature enough to understand alternative points of view.
+Before you start arguing with someone, consider whether or not they are mentally mature enough to understand alternative points of view.
 Otherwise, there is no point.

 > You might win the argument, but you won’t change their mind, so what’s the point?